 - The Fashionista: Designs outfits, not just for herself but for her friends as well, in both the movie and Wicked World.
 Most notably Mal's dress for the coronation.

 - In the sequel she's turned this into a business - Evie's 4 hearts - and is credited with designing the majority of the outfits seen in the movie.

-- Fille Fatale: She's a heartbreaker, per "Rotten to the Core".
+- Fille Fatale: Downplayed but she referred to herself as a heartbreaker during "Rotten to the Core".

 - Girly Girl: How Sofia Carson describes Evie in most interviews.
 Also, Evie describes herself to Chad as good at sewing and cooking and cleaning.
 Tends to wear frilly skirts and dresses.
 In general, she is quite the fashionista.

 - Give Geeks a Chance: She falls for the nerdy Doug after he saves her from getting expelled.

 - Harmless Villain: She only delves in petty mischief and breaking hearts, nothing too serious.

 - Heart Symbol: She always wears a jeweled heart with each of her outfits, whether it's on a type or necklace or other jewelry.